History of Ivanka Trump in Timeline

 In January 2017, Ivanka Trump resigned from her position at the Trump Organization.

-January 2017: Trademark Approvals in China
+January 2017: Trademarks Approved in China

 On March 29, 2017, Ivanka Trump was appointed "First Daughter and Advisor to the President," a government employee.

-April 2017: Travel to the W20 Women's Summit
+April 2017: W20 Women's Summit and Financial Times Op-Ed

-May 2017: Publication of "Women Who Work"
+May 2017: Publication of 'Women Who Work'

-In May 2017, Ivanka Trump's second self-help book, Women Who Work: Rewriting the Rules for Success, was published.
+In May 2017, Ivanka Trump's second self-help book, "Women Who Work: Rewriting the Rules for Success", was published, and she donated $200,000 in royalties to the National Urban League and the Boys and Girls Clubs of America.

-July 2017: Attended G20 Summit and Launched We-Fi
+July 2017: G20 Summit and We-Fi Launch

-August 2017: To Lead U.S. Delegation to India
+August 2017: Delegation to India

 In August 2017, President Trump announced that Ivanka would lead a U.S. delegation to India in the fall in global support of women's entrepreneurship.

-September 2017: Delivered Anti-Human Trafficking Speech at UN General Assembly
+September 2017: Anti-Human Trafficking Speech

 2017: Senior Advisor Role

-2017: Retailers Dropping Fashion Line
+2017: Retailers Dropped Trump's Fashion Line

 In 2017, Neiman Marcus and Nordstrom dropped Ivanka Trump's fashion line due to poor sales, and other retailers followed.

-2017: Listed as One of Time's 100 Most Influential People
+2017: Time 100 Most Influential People

 In 2017, Time magazine listed Ivanka Trump as one of the 100 most influential people in the world.